 The Wandering Tower by Sergej Prokofjev is the Motive of the next Mahalla Festival

-The working title of the upcoming Mahalla Festival in Cyprus is “The Wandering Tower”, a term pointing on a bipolar reality omnipresent in the current world.
+The working title of the upcoming Mahalla Festival in Cyprus is “The Wandering Tower”.
+It is used as a metaphor to point on a bipolar reality omnipresent in the current world.
 Cyprus is divided by a buffer-zone, which is bordered by watchtowers.
 The inspiration for the topic is a piece of Literature with its own miracle story.
-“The Wandering Tower” is a surrealist short story by the Composer of “Peter and the Wolf” Sergej Prokofjev.
-Written in 1918 on the Trans Siberian Express-Train.
-This is the first translation into English of the text.
+“The Wandering Tower” is a surrealist short story by the Composer of “Peter and the Wolf”, Sergej Prokofjev.
+It was written in 1918 on the Trans-Siberian Express-Train.
 We are quoting the title as a metaphor for the demand for unlimited mobility.

 When I received the short stories in German translation as a hardcopy-book, I found an interesting episode from Prokovjev’s life in Plessner’s epilogue.
 Prokofjev’s mother had escaped from the Ukraine over the Black Sea to Istanbul after the October revolution.
 The Ottoman government interned her on the Princess islands.
 Sergej Prokofjev had been in New York for giving concerts.
 The composer picked his mother up from Istanbul and first traveled to France and then to Ettal in Bavaria.
 The story, its discovery and the creative exchange of world culture and its history is a frame most fitting to the idea of the Mahalla Festival.